Ajay-Talbot/high-throughput-AM/GLOWcode/README.md

  - `Not printing speed` : is the speed used to move the nozzle when not printing, in mm/min;
  - `Gas flow rate` : is the flow rate of the gas used to feed the powder, in L/min;
  - `Waiting time after feed rate change` : is the time required to steady the feed rate, in s;
+ - `Cooldown intertracks` : is the cooldown between printing tracks in a Cube's layer, in s;
+ - `Cooldown interlayers` : is the cooldown between printing layers in Thin Wall and Cube, in s;
+ - `Cooldown interobjects` : is the cooldown between printing the objects, in s;
+ - `Use camera` : enables image capturing during printing;
+    - `Camera exposure time` : is the time following the camera start, after which it will stop;
+    - `Camera start delay` : is the delay itt takes the camera to record after it starts;
+    - `Camera sampling interval`  : is the interval between image capturing;
+    - machine specific codes to turn on/off and start the camera;

 ### Machine Specific Code
  - indices: are the number by which the machine refers to each component;